 Note: EF has no units = [%] x [%] x [%]

-As shown in the chart above, sizes of the fume particles that carry hexavalent chromium vary from 5/100 of a micron to 34 microns, and most are in the very small range (sub-micron to 2 microns).
-It is therefore necessary to use filter media in the collection system that can capture a full range of sizes, from sub-micron to large particulate.
-High efficiency filters are recommended, such as Ultra-Web® nanofiber filters from Donaldson® Torit®.
+As shown in the chart above, the sizes of the fume particles that carry hexavalent chromium vary from 5/100 of a micron to 34 microns, and most are in the very small range (sub-micron to 2 microns).
+It is, therefore, necessary to use filter media in the collection system that can capture a full range of sizes, from sub-micron to large particulate.
+High-efficiency filters are recommended, such as Ultra-Web® fine fiber filters from Donaldson® Torit®.
 Each filter should have at least 1.5 inches of water gauge pressure drop across the filters to optimize performance.

-Combined with powerful Donaldson Torit Downflo® Oval dust collectors, Easy-Trunk® or Porta-Trunk® fume collectors, a well designed and operated ventilation system can reduce exposure to dusts and fumes containing hexavalent chromium.
+Combined with powerful Donaldson Torit Downflo® Evolution dust collectors, Easy-Trunk® or Porta-Trunk® fume collectors, a well-designed and operated ventilation system can reduce employee exposure to dusts and fumes containing hexavalent chromium.

-Ambient fume collection (sometimes termed general ventilation) is not recommended, as it typically only cleans 70% of the air at any given time.
-Ambient collection is simply not powerful enough to take care of fumes potentially containing hexavalent chromium.
+Ambient fume collection (sometimes termed general or ambient ventilation) is not recommended, as it typically only cleans 70% of the air at any given time.
+The ambient collection is simply not powerful enough to take care of fumes potentially containing hexavalent chromium in the breathing zone of an employee.
 Capture hoods located as close to the source of generation as possible, and ducted into a well-built dust/fume collector, will ensure better confinement of the fume particles.